 Reflecting today, I think out of all my mishaps while exploring this is the worst experience.
 I stored my toxic toy after cleaning, then a month or so later it had yucky black spots on it.
 Turns out you must dry your toys thoroughly before storing them world.
 Better yet, if possible avoid non-body safe gadgets.
-Dangerous Lily wrote an awesome piece on toxic sex toys too.
+Dangerous Lily discussed and thoroughly researched toxic sex toys.

 Eventually, selling/using body safe toys, learning about my body, and adult sex ed was beneficial to me.
 It’s never too late for sex ed.
 There are a few other educators that are helpful to me.
 Also, working as an intern with The Center for Sexual Pleasure and Health is enlightening.
 There is a host of information at their facility and online adult sex ed courses.
 I think that adult sex education can assist with better sex, self-exploration and toy safety.
 Those are just a few perks.